LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

    (so far).
 For implicit methods or methods with an implicit partition, these counts do not include calls made by a linear solver or preconditioner.

-   :param arkode_mem: pointer to the ERKStep memory block.
+   :param arkode_mem: pointer to the ARKODE memory block.
    :param num_rhs: the number of right-hand side functions:

                    * ``1`` for ERKStep